-This professional artists' cooperative was founded on Brandon Street in 1977 by three Fallbrook artists - Virginia Polise, Jeanne Shanahan, and Mary Tomaskevitch.
-Brandon Gallery is now in the heart of historic downtown Fallbrook, and membership has expanded to nearly 30 members.
+Brandon Gallery is a professional artists' cooperative founded on Brandon Street in 1977 by three Fallbrook artists - Virginia Polise, Jeanne Shanahan, and Mary Tomaskevitch.
+The Gallery is now in the heart of historic downtown Fallbrook, and membership has expanded to nearly 30 members.
 It continues to promote and sell the work of regional fine artists and to enrich the community through exhibitions, demonstrations, and outreach programs.

 All member artists and guest artists have their work juried into the gallery.
 Arrangements can be made to present work at the conclusion of any of the six general meetings each year.
 Artists seeking membership are first juried as guests.
 Guest artists can show their work for up to four months before a decision is made about membership.